 Project ideas from Hacker News discussions.

-EmDash – a spiritual successor to WordPress that solves plugin security
+EmDash – A spiritual successor to WordPress that solves plugin security

 📝 Discussion Summary (Click to expand)